minhlk/kong-api-gateway/README.md

 ## Summary:

-### What is Kong?
+What is Kong?
+- Is an open source API Gateway (Middleware)

 What is Konga?
-- Is an open source API Gateway (Middleware)
+- Opensource admin UI for Kong

 What is a service?
-- Like a set of configuration: where to route to, which middleware(plugin) to execute.
+- Like a set of configurations: where to route to, which middleware(plugin) to execute.

 What is a route?
 - Like an input route and service is an output